yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670608196771/om9SajUce.png align="center")

-The last thing we need to do is add some dependencies to our `build.gradle.kts` to ensure our code can be compiled.
+The last thing we need to do is add some dependencies to our `build.gradle.kts` to ensure that our code can be compiled.

 ```kotlin
 dependencies {